Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

 `https://www.cybereason.com/blog/dcom-lateral-movement-techniques`, is possibly
 far from being exhaustive.

+PowerShell and `Impacket`'s `dcomexec.py` Python script can be used to execute commands through `DCOM` objects:

 ```
+# PowerShell
 # MMC20.Application
 # Blocked by the default Windows firewall rules
 # Starts a child process under Microsoft Management Console (mmc.exe)